 The diagnosis can be made after a small tissue sample is removed in a procedure called a biopsy or when the entire tumour is removed in a procedure called a resection or curettage.
 In some cases, the diagnosis can be made without a tissue examination because the appearance on imaging is unique.
 Because they are not cancerous and many grow either very slowly or not at all, some patients may choose, along with their surgeons, not to have the tumour removed.

-Under the microscope, an enchondroma is made up of chondrocytes and matrix that look very similar to normal cartilage.
+Under the microscope, an enchondroma is made up of specialized cells called chondrocytes which are the cells that make cartilage.
+The chondrocytes and matrix (the tissue that surrounds the chondrocytes) in an enchondroma look very similar to normal cartilage.
 At the edge of the tumour, there is a clear border between the tumour and the surrounding normal bone tissue.
 This feature is important because a type of bone cancer called chondrosarcoma can look similar to an enchondroma under the microscope.

 In contrast to an enchondroma, the border between chondrosarcoma and the normal bone is less clear as the tumour cells in chondrosarcoma spread into and destroy surrounding bone.
 This spread into normal bone can also be seen when imaging such as an X-ray is performed.
 For this reason, your pathologist may also look at your X-ray or other imaging results to make sure there is no bone destruction before making the diagnosis of enchondroma.